annedorko/of-the-day/README.md

 This plugin is a simple and straightforward way to set one random post as the “______ of the Day”.
 It allows for custom post types, categories, tags, and custom taxonomies.
 Each unique query is cached until the end of the day using transients.

+The foundation of code was written using the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) by @DevinVinson

 ## Using the Shortcode

 Once the plugin is activated, you can use a shortcode to display your post of the day within any text area that supports shortcodes.